viviell/dasmoto/README.md

 # dasmoto
-A fictional website to practice html and css this is a codecademy small project from the full-stack developer course
+A fictional website to practice html and css.
+This is a codecademy small project from the full-stack developer course